-Leaving Campus: Students need permission to leave campus during the school day.
+Leaving Campus: Students are not allowed to leave campus during the school day without first obtaining permission.
 Permission is granted by checking in/out of the office.
 If a student leaves school grounds without parent/guardian permission, parent/guardian will be notified and the student is subject to a consequence as determined by the school administrator.
 If they are not able to be reached, law enforcement may be notified.